 Organziation Background Need Capacity-Building Plan Teachers & Writers Collaborative Teachers & Writers Collaborative partners with New York City public schools to provide creative writing workshops, led by professional writers, where participating students learn how to analyze plays, poetry, paintings, and fiction through an artistic lens.
 The organization's primary sources of funding are fees from partner public schools and support from government agencies, but these funding streams are vulnerable to budget cuts and restructuring.
-Teachers & Writers plans to hire a full- time development director to work with the Executive Director to build long-term individual, corporate, and foundation funding plans.
+Teachers & Writers hired a full-time development director to work with the Executive Director to build long-term individual, corporate, and foundation funding plans.
 The Gardiner Foundation The Gardiner Foundation's flagship program, Tru Talk, provides a safe, confidential space for youth to build relationships within their community and discuss current issues impacting young people with mentors including local experts and volunteers.
-A recent self- assessment by Gardiner's board of directors identified program planning, development, and program sustainability as the biggest challenges facing the orgaznition, particularly as it aims to expand to serve more young people.
-The Gardiner Foundation will hire a local school principal as a program planning consultant to build a clearly defined program expansion plan for the Tru Talk youth program, which will include staff recruitment and a fundraising strategy.
-Brooklyn Boatworks In Brooklyn Boatworks' school-based boat- building program, students work together to construct a two- seat sailboat using a curriculum that incorporates STEM lessons and promotes positive social- emotional development.
+A recent self-assessment by Gardiner's board of directors identified program planning, development, and program sustainability as the biggest challenges facing the orgaznition, particularly as it aims to expand to serve more young people.
+The Gardiner Foundation hired a local school principal as a program planning consultant to build a clearly defined program expansion plan for the Tru Talk youth program, which will include staff recruitment and a fundraising strategy.
+Brooklyn Boatworks In Brooklyn Boatworks' school-based boat-building program, students work together to construct a two-seat sailboat using a curriculum that incorporates STEM lessons and promotes positive social-emotional development.
 The organization lacks a centralized database of participants, which has led to challenges related to tracking student involvement and engagement with programming, in addition to making it difficult to conduct evaluations and communicate with partner schools.
-Brooklyn Boatworks will develop a database system that will be integrated with their website and used for internal and external communication, participant monitoring, and program evaluation.
+Brooklyn Boatworks developed a database system to increase their capacity around internal and external communication, participant monitoring, and program evaluation.
+IntegrateNYC IntegrateNYC is a youth- based organization that develops youth leaders who repair the harms of segregation and build authentic integration and equity in NYC public schools.
+As a small team without a Development Director and having experienced a period of Board transition and off- cycling, internal surveys highlighted the need for fundraising support and leadership development.
+IntegrateNYC's capacity- building plan is to invest in ongoing leadership coaching and retain consultants who can support development and strategic planning.